COMPOSITIONS EMPLOYING FLUTES

 SCRITTI DI LEONARDO, for Tenor, Vocal Quartet, and Instrumental Quintet

-THE RECOGNITIONS, for Orchestra, calls for two flute players, both also playing piccolos
+AT THE MOUNTAINS OF MADNESS for Orchestra, calls for two flute players, both also playing piccolos

 RHAPSODY CONCERTANTE calls for one flute